-- Faulty RAM or Hard Drive is a type of hardware failure and it can be problematic if not resolved properly.
+- Faulty RAM or a hard drive is a type of hardware failure, and it can be problematic if not resolved properly.

 - Over-clocking the CPU might increase the amount of heat produced causing your PC to destabilize and throw this error.